Feminist Perspectives on Crime and Deviance

 However, Radical Feminists do not necessarily see religion as inherently patriarchal.
 Historically, for example, Goddess religions have celebrated the creative and nurturing power of the feminine.
 It is really men hijacking religion and downplaying the role of women in the development of some religions over the past couple of thousand years which is the problem.

-It follows that women can use religion to lead fulfilling lives, but need to fight oppression within mainstream religions organisations to do so, or even to develop their own unique, individual paths to a feminine spirituality.
+It follows that women can use religion to lead fulfilling lives, but need to fight oppression within mainstream religious organisations to do so, or even to develop their own unique, individual paths to a feminine spirituality.

 Beliefs in society revision bundle for sale